 Many locations require leashes for dogs in public spaces or remain behind fences on private property.

-If a dog owner neglected to follow city regulations, he or she can be held responsible for a party’s injuries.
+If a dog owner neglects to follow city regulations, he or she can be held responsible for a party’s injuries.

 Other factors might also impact a case.